A rich, buttery and velvety red sauce recipe that will transform the way you enjoy your meat!

 Notes

-The red wine sauce will keep in the fridge for up to a week or freeze up for up to a month.
+The red wine sauce will keep in the fridge for up to a week or freeze up for up to 3 weeks.

 Nutrition